mohan-bee/Ecommerce-Follow-Along/README.md

 ## Milestone 17

 **Backend**: Created a Cart Schema to store the cart products and wrote necessary functions to add Products in cart, Delete products in cart and update the total price of the cart.

+## Milestone 18

+**Backend**: Create a endpoint  GET `/api/cart` to get all the products to display in the frontend\
+**Frontend**: Displayed all the cart products by getting the product by id and displaying using the Cart cart created for Cart page